Zero-cycles in families of rationally connected varieties: Conjectures in the non-smooth case and the case of rational surfaces

 \begin{theorem}(\cite[Cor.
 4.3]{Sato2005},\cite[Thm.
-1.5]{SaitoSato2010}) Let $A$ be a henselian discrete valuation ring with residue field $k$ and quotient field $K$.
+1.5]{SaitoSato2010}) Let $A$ be a henselian discrete valuation ring with perfect residue field $k$ and quotient field $K$.
 Let $X$ be a regular scheme flat and projective over $A$ with generic fiber $X_K$.
 Let $d$ be the relative dimension of $X$ over $A$.
 Assume that $H^2(X_K,\roi_{X_K})=0$.
-Let $p$ be a prime.
-If $p=ch(k)$, then assume furthermore, that the special fiber is a simple normal crossing divisor.
+Let $ch(k)=p$, $ch(K)=0$ and assume that the special fiber is a simple normal crossing divisor.
 Then the map is injective for sufficiently large $r$. \end{theorem}

 \begin{remark} The condition $H^2(X_K,\roi_{X_K})=0$ is satisfied if $X_K$ is a smooth projective separably rationally connected variety of dimension $2$.
 In this case, by \cite[Ch.
 IV, Cor.
 3.8]{Kollar1996}, $H^0(X_K,\Omega^m_{X_K})=0$ for all $m>0$ and by Serre duality, $H^0(X_K,\Omega^2_{X_K})=H^2(X_K,\roi_{X_K})$. \end{remark}